Post

 We also want to detect when a VM stops itself, or crashes.
 Libvirt happily sends us events about the VM power state changes.
 So we listen to the STOPPED event and update the VM power state when we receive it.

 Now put the two behaviors together.
 During hard reboot the VM stops, libvirt sends the STOPPED event, then the VM starts, libvirt sends the RESUMED event.
 This event handling happens concurrently with nova’s hard reboot codepath that also sets the power state of the VM in the DB.
 It is easy to see how racy that two concurrent power state updates can be.
 Also updating the DB twice during a hard reboot is simply a waste of DB and message bus capacity.
 So for a long time nova had the logic that when a libvirt STOPPED event arrived, it created a power state update task, but did not immediately run it.
 Instead it told Eventlet to run it after a couple seconds of delay.
 And if a RESUMED event arrived in the meantime then nova cancelled the power state update task.
-No race, no unnecessary DB update during hard reboot, but if the VM crashed suddenly, it’s power state will updated in the DB eventually.
+No race, no unnecessary DB update during hard reboot, but if the VM crashed suddenly, its power state will be updated in the DB eventually.

 The catch is, Eventlet allows cancelling a task that was started with a delay specified, native threading does not have such capabilities out of the box.

 The naïve implementation with native threading is adding a sleep before the power state update function in the task.
 But that is not good.
 A task running in a native thread cannot be cancelled after it started running, even if “running” here actually means executing time.sleep().
-In the other hand Executors have a tasks queue to handle the case where there are more tasks than free workers.
-Tasks that are queued waiting (an another form of “sleeping”) for workers can be cancelled.
+On the other hand Executors have a tasks queue to handle the case where there are more tasks than free workers.
+Tasks that are queued waiting (another form of “sleeping”) for workers can be cancelled.
 This gave us a hint how to solve this.
 Do not execute time.sleep() but instead wait in a queue.

-This lead to our first, but probably not our last, Executor customization: StaticallyDelayingCancellableTaskExecutorWrapper.
-The enterprisy names tells everything: It is a wrapper for Executors.
+This led to our first, but probably not our last, Executor customization: StaticallyDelayingCancellableTaskExecutorWrapper.
+The enterprisy name tells everything: It is a wrapper for Executors.
 (As the mantra says: Prefer composition over inheritance.)
 It supports cancelling tasks while those tasks are delayed.
 The statical delay here is just a simplification.
 In our use case every task needs to be delayed with the same statically defined delay.
 You will see this simplifies the implementation.

 So this is how it works: